nushell/nushell.github.io/cookbook/system.md

 # System

-Nu offers many commands and plugins that help navigate a command-line interface, interface with the filesystem, and monitor your system.
+Nu offers many commands that help interface with the filesystem and control your operating system.

 ### View all files in the current directory